7 things to consider when switching energy supplier

 Most energy suppliers offer both gas and electricity, i.e. dual fuel, but some don't.
 So you need to check this out as you might prefer getting all your energy from the one company.

-Choosing dual fuel means you'll only have to deal with one supplier, which makes life a bit easier for many families.
+Choosing dual fuel means you'll only have to deal with one supplier, which makes life a bit easier for some families.

 That being said, it’s also possible to switch your gas and electricity to two different suppliers, and avail of two separate offers.
 This allows you more flexibility when it comes to getting the best discounts, but it will take up a bit more time with regards to administration and dealing with the separate suppliers.